-Route #37 takes you from the airport to the city centre (Freedom Square), and the ticket costs a mere 0.50 GEL (around $0.16).
+Route #37 takes you from the airport to the city center (Freedom Square), and the ticket costs a mere 0.50 GEL (around $0.16).

-But while cheap, there are a few things to keep in mind:
+However, while cheap, there are still a few things to keep in mind:

-- It’s not an express service, meaning you can expect plenty of stops on the way to the centre.
+- It’s not an express service, meaning you can expect plenty of stops on the way to the center.

 - That also adds to the travel time, which is around 45-55 minutes.

-- The service doesn’t finish in the city centre but instead takes you to the Railway Station.
-So if the centre is what you’re after, you need to keep your eyes open and hop off at the right stop yourself.
+- The service doesn’t finish in the city center, but instead takes you to the Railway Station.
+So if the center is what you’re after, you need to keep your eyes open and make sure to hop off at the right stop.

 Airport to Tbilisi with a Rental Car

-If you want to explore Tbilisi and Georgia on your own, and especially if venturing out of the capital is on your agenda, then a rental car might make a lot of sense.
+If you want to explore Tbilisi and Georgia on your own, and especially if venturing outside of the capital is on your agenda, then a rental car might make a lot of sense.

 Dependent on the season, car hire prices can be anywhere from modest to quite expensive, so shop around a little and look for the best option.